industrial-edge/Performance-Analytics/docs/Installation.md

 ![Station1Product](graphics/Station1Product.png)

-For the remaining steps (3rd to 11th), similarly link the 'ActiveState' variable to its respective tag, just as you did for Step 2:
+For the remaining steps (3rd to 11th), similarly link the 'ActiveState' variable to its respective tag, just as you did for Step 2.
+After this, all steps be in "connected" state:

 ![Station1FinalSteps](graphics/Station1FinalSteps.png)